zhc008/MRCNN/README.md

 stride =
 z_stride =
 ```
-Set the num_processes based on number of cpus for multiprocessing at line 389
+Set the num_processes based on the number of CPUs using for multiprocessing at line 389
 ```
 num_processes =
 ```